bodrick/awesome/README.md

 *   [steveathon/bootstrap-wysiwyg](https://github.com/steveathon/bootstrap-wysiwyg) - Tiny bootstrap-compatible WYSIWYG rich text editor
 *   [kspearrin/Visual-Studio-jQuery-Code-Snippets](https://github.com/kspearrin/Visual-Studio-jQuery-Code-Snippets) - 130+ jQuery code snippets for Visual Studio 2012-2019.
 *   [YePpHa/YouTubeCenter](https://github.com/YePpHa/YouTubeCenter) - YouTube Center is a userscript designed to expand the functionality of YouTube.
 It includes the ability to download the video you're watching, auto selecting your preferred video quality and much more.
-*   [harvesthq/chosen](https://github.com/harvesthq/chosen) - Deprecated - Chosen is a library for making long, unwieldy select boxes more friendly.

 ## Vue